ornlneutronimaging/CylindricalGeometryCorrection/README.md

 [![Build Status](https://travis-ci.org/ornlneutronimaging/CylindricalGeometryCorrection.svg?branch=master)](https://travis-ci.org/ornlneutronimaging/CylindricalGeometryCorrection)

-# CylindricalGeometryCorrection
+# Cylindrical Geometry Correction
-This library produces a FITS image with the cylindrical geometry corrected (hollow or not).
+This library produces an image (tiff or fits) with the cylindrical geometry corrected (hollow sample or not).

 # Principle
 Any homegenous cylindrical sample placed in a beam (neutron for example) will show a much higher transmission signal near the edge seen by the beam, compare to the center.
 This is simply due to the fact that the beam has to go through more material at the center compare to the side.

+ATTENTION: This library only works with cylinder placed in the vertical position!

 The following figure illustrate this.